yazhou2019/BNTR/README.md

 - Step 1. go to ./experiments/Table_1_new/README.md and run the steps for TLR.
  </details>

+- Remark 1: You need to install the R package snow (for the parallel computing) and the dependences of BNTR in a linux server.
-- Remark 1: you can set the tuning parameters of BroadcasTR in ./experiments/Table_1_new/ParallelComput/parallel_source1000.R.
+- Remark 2: You can set the tuning parameters of BroadcasTR in ./experiments/Table_1_new/ParallelComput/parallel_source1000.R.
-- Remark 2: you can set the number of CPUs for the computation in ./experiments/Table_1_new/ParallelComput/parallel_replications_big_1000K8_new.R
+- Remark 3: You can set the number of CPUs for the computation in ./experiments/Table_1_new/ParallelComput/parallel_replications_big_1000K8_new.R
-- Remark 3: for more details, please refer to ./experiments/Table_1_new/README.md.
+- Remark 4: For more details, please refer to ./experiments/Table_1_new/README.md.
-- Remark 4: For Fig. S.1. and Fig. S.2. in the supplementary, please refore to ./experiments/Figure_5_new and ./experiments/Figure_6_new, respectively.
+- Remark 5: For Fig. S.1. and Fig. S.2. in the supplementary, please refer to ./experiments/Figure_5_new and ./experiments/Figure_6_new, respectively.

 ## Experiment 3: The real data analysis in Section 5.2 of the main paper
+You can
+- Step 1.
+Download the data from http://neurotycho.org/expdatalist/listview?task=67
+- Step 2.
+Run "01Read_preprocessing.R" in R
+- Step 3.
+Run "02Wavenet_preprocessing.m" in MATLAB
+- Step 4.
+Run "03aTensorize_preprocessing.R" and "03boutput_preprocessing.R" in R You will get "X_train_1.Rdata", "X_test_1.Rdata" and "y_all.Rdata"

 ## Experiment 4: The simulated monkey electrocorticography data in Section 5.3 of the main paper